 Security of your Personal Information

 ABE Services is committed to protecting the security of your personal information.
 We use a variety of security technologies and procedures to help protect your personal information from unauthorized access, use or disclosure.
 For example, we store the personal information you provide in computer servers supplied by tier 1 ISP, with limited access and located in controlled facilities.
-When ABE Services Pty Ltd transmit sensitive information (such as a credit card number) over the internet, we protect it through the use of encryption, such as the Secure Socket Layer (SSL) protocol.
-Further more, all CDMS services are entirely SSL enabled.
+When ABE Services transmit sensitive information (such as a credit card number) over the internet, we protect it through the use of encryption, such as the Secure Socket Layer (SSL) protocol.
+Further more, all CAS services are entirely SSL enabled.

 Protection of Children's Personal Information

-ABE Service’s web site and its CDMS are general audience sites and do not knowingly collect any personal information from children.
+ABE Service’s web site and its CAS are general audience sites and do not knowingly collect any personal information from children.

 Use of Cookies